Shapley Value Approximation Based on k-Additive Games: Empirical Evaluation

 \subsection{Impact of the Additivity Degree $k$}

-In order to provide an understanding of the underlying trade-off between fast convergence (low $k$) and expressiveness (high $k$) of the surrogate game and how the crucial choice of $k$ affects the approximation quality, we evaluate \emph{SVA}$k_{\text{ADD}}$ for different $k$ (i.e., for different $k$-additive models).
+In order to provide an understanding of the underlying trade-off between fast convergence (low $k$) and expressiveness (high $k$) of the surrogate game and how the crucial choice of $k$ affects the approximation quality, we evaluate \emph{SVA}$k_{\text{ADD}}$ for different $k \in \{1,2,3,4\}$ in Figure~\ref{fig:proposal_results}.
+See Appendix~\ref{app:other_datasets} for more results with the \emph{Diabetes}, \emph{ImageNet}, and \emph{Breast cancer} dataset.

-Figure~\ref{fig:proposal_results} presents the obtained results for all datasets and for $k \in \left\{1,2,3,4 \right\}$.
-Note that the curves for higher $k$ begin at points of higher budget because the greater $k$, the more coalition values are required to identify a unique $k$-additive value function that fits the observations.
-We explain the behavior for low $k$, specifically $k=1$, by the model's inability to achieve a good fit due to missing flexibility.
+The curves for higher $k$ begin at points of higher budget because the greater $k$, the more coalition values are required to identify a unique $k$-additive value function that fits the observations.
+We explain the behavior for low $k$, specifically $k=1$ and $k=2$, by the model's inability to achieve a good fit due to missing flexibility.
 As a result, the convergence to the exact Shapley values is slow.
-A similar observation can be made for the 2-additive model in both global and local tasks.
-Although in FIFA dataset the 2-additive model rapidly converges to the exact Shapley values, for the other ones a higher number of samples are needed until convergence.
 These findings imply that interactions up to order 2 are not sufficient to model how features jointly impact performance (global task) or prediction outcome (local task).
-On the other hand, both the 3-additive and 4-additive model converge significantly faster for most datasets and outperform the parmeterization with $k=1$ or $k=2$ after a few samples.
-By comparing $k=3$ and $k=4$ variants, the choice of $k=3$ appears preferable as it results in quicker decreasing error curves.
+On the other hand, both the 3-additive and 4-additive model converge significantly faster for most datasets and outperform the parameterization with $k=1$ or $k=2$ after a few samples.
+The choice of $k=3$ appears preferable as it results in quicker decreasing error curves.